felys-lang/felys-docs/docs/en/guide/quickstart.md

 ## Upgrade this program

-Use a function to do these;
+Use a function to do these.

 ```
 ilove = |episode| {